Compare The Best Cordless Hammer Drills

 Answer: No. It is a remarkable tool for small projects.

-This compact rotary hammer has remarkable drilling power and can successfully undertake small projects and fit into tight spaces.
+This compact hammer drill has remarkable drilling power and can successfully undertake small projects and fit into tight spaces.
 This tool seems to have a bit more power when compared to the Milwaukee 12-volt.
 It is easy to use and ideal for home tasks; however, be careful not to use it for projects for which it is not designed.

 3. Bosch RH328VC 36V Rotary Hammer, 1-1/8″